FloridMaclean/E-Exam-Online-Exam-/README.md

 * Eliminate the chances of fake users
 * This can be used by all academic institutes for conducting their own exam as it offers more easiness and convenient way to interact with the system.

-## Conclusion

-* The introduction of a robust evaluation system in the academic industry has the potential to provide significant benefits to individuals, as it could effectively address major drawbacks inherent in contemporary examination practices.
-The elimination of paper usage, as this system is entirely paperless, could help to reduce the environmental impact of the education sector.
-Additionally, the need for examiners and invigilators would be significantly reduced, resulting in significant cost savings.

-* It is important to note that such a system must be reliable, secure, and efficient, with no potential for bias or error that could compromise the fairness and accuracy of evaluations.
-It should also be recognized that technology is not a replacement for the vital role that human teachers and mentors play in guiding and evaluating students' learning and growth.
-Instead, it should be viewed as a tool that complements traditional teaching methods.

-* Overall, the implementation of a dependable and efficient automated evaluation system has the potential to enhance the academic experience for both students and educators.
-By eliminating the flaws of the conventional examination system and enhancing the accuracy and fairness of evaluations, this system has the potential to create a more comprehensive and holistic academic experience.

-### Building the Project

 ## Dataset
 <h1 align="center">
 <img src='https://user-images.githubusercontent.com/70654351/232940773-8e984695-bc05-4ebb-b499-5241f71576fa.png' width='400'>